 The water pump is a critical component of your vehicle cooling system.
 It pumps the coolant to keep it circulating through the engine.
 The coolant is cooled in the radiator, then it travels through the engine, where it absorbs heat, then it returns to the radiator, where it releases the heat.
 And so on.
 But a water pump is something of a misnomer.
 The fluid pumped through your vehicle cooling system is not just water.
 It also contains coolant, which is actually poisonous.
 You should never consider your radiator as an emergency water supply.

 There are many types of coolant.
 It varies from vehicle to vehicle, and using the wrong kind could damage your engine.
-Your will know which kind your vehicle's manufacturer recommends.
+Your service advisor will know which kind your vehicle's manufacturer recommends.
 The team of automotive professionals at Clayton's Auto Service is always a good source for auto advice.
 We've been providing quality automotive services at our convenient location in Corvallis for years.

 At Clayton's Auto Service, we help you keep your cool which will keep you in the driving lane.